aheald-quadball/us-quadball-rulebook/rulebook.md

 2.3.4.
 Defective balls mid-play

 If a game ball becomes defective (e.g. deflates) while in play, the head referee must stop play to replace the ball.
 The following conditions apply:
 A. The head referee must stop play immediately when any ball becomes defective.

-B. If a ball was in midair when it became defective, the replaced or repaired ball is returned to the player who last held possession, except the quadball after a good goal.
+B. If a ball was in midair when it became defective, the replaced or repaired ball is returned to the player who last held possession, except the Quadball after a good goal.
 i.
-If this player is knocked out or dismounted before play is stopped, then the ball is given to the nearest eligible player on the same team to this player’s current location.   a.
+If this player is knocked out or dismounted before play is stopped, then the ball is given to the nearest eligible player on the same team to this player’s current location.
+a.
 If no such player exists, then the ball shall be left at the player’s current location.
 C. No goals or knockouts may happen with a ball an official recognized as defective before the knockout or goal occurred.
 D. If a dodgeball becomes defective while hitting a player, the knockout counts and the dodgeball is considered dead.
 i.
 If the dodgeball becomes defective in the final motion of being otherwise successfully caught, that catch shall count.

-E. If the flag becomes defective during the flag catch (e.g. the tail breaks in half and the seeker gets half of it), the catch counts if the seeker cleanly removed the actual ball. i.
+E. If the flag becomes defective during the flag catch (e.g. the tail breaks in half and the seeker gets half of it), the catch counts if the seeker cleanly removed the actual ball.
+i.
 If the flag becomes defective before the catch, the catch must be called no good.

 **2.4.
 BROOMS**